cff29546/pzmap2dzi/docs/designs/marker.md

 Each area mark is composed of multiple rectangles, each defined by its own position and size.

 **Neighbour Detection:**
-To ensure borders are rendered accurately—avoiding redundant borders between adjacent rectangles—the system detects neighbouring rectangles using an accelerated approach.
+To ensure borders are rendered accurately (avoiding redundant borders between adjacent rectangles) the system detects neighbouring rectangles using an accelerated approach.

 A [sweep line algorithm](https://www.cs.princeton.edu/courses/archive/fall05/cos226/lectures/geosearch.pdf) is employed to efficiently identify adjacent rectangles.
 This process leverages an auxiliary spatial index (such as a B-tree) to quickly locate neighbours, reducing the need for brute-force comparisons.
 The algorithm operates in O(m log n) time, where m is the number of adjacency checks performed.